Research Paper By Esther Muthoga

 Tap ideas from all ranks: Cook told the story of an eye-opening analysis of innovations at Google: Its founders tracked the progress of ideas that they had backed versus ideas that had been executed in the ranks without support from above, and discovered a higher success rate in the latter category.
 Similarly, it was noted that Philip Rosedale, the founder, and chairman of Linden Lab, the fast-growing company that manages Second Life, claims to give most workers enormous autonomy, and says the greatest successes come from workers’ initiatives.

 How Creativity Can Be Used With Coaching

 Often the only difference between creative and uncreative people is self-perception.
 Creative people see themselves as creative and give themselves the freedom to create.
-Uncreative people do not think about creativity and do not give themselves the opportunity to create anything new.
+Uncreative people do not think about creativity and do not allow themselves to create anything new.

 Being creative may just be a matter of setting aside the time needed to take a step back and allow yourself to ask yourself if there is a better way of doing something.
 Edward de Bono calls this a ‘Creative Pause’.
 He suggests that this should be a short break of maybe only 30 seconds, but that this should be a habitual part of thinking.
 This needs self-discipline, as it is easy to forget.

 Another important attitude-shift is to view problems as opportunities for improvement.
 While this is something of a cliché, it is true.
 Whenever you solve a problem, you have a better product or service to offer afterward.